dfinity/agent-js/README.md

 Use an Agent to interact with the Internet Computer from your JavaScript program.

-This source code repository contains multiple npm packages, and [lerna](https://lerna.js.org/) provides tools for managing the monorepo.
-Currently we use lerna in ['fixed' mode](https://github.com/lerna/lerna#fixedlocked-mode-default), which means all packages are the same version.
-This may change in the future.
+This source code repository contains multiple npm packages, but it's primary export is at `./packages/agent`.

 ## Development